adiguzelomer/craft_beer_ratings/proposals.md

 Even better, develop a homebrew recipe generator.

 ### My approach
+For this upcoming capstone, I intend to keep things relatively simple at first.
+So, I'll build a simpler model that can predict a beers rating based on the content of the reviews of this beer.
+While this may not sound so exciting (since good reviews will clearly correlate with good ratings), I hope that I'll be able to give some insight into which characteristics lead to good ratings.
+In this way, I will be able to make recommendations about producing beers that people enjoy.

+If that phase goes well, I'll attempt to build a model that can recommend home-brewing recipes for beers based on the qualities that one would like to build.

 ### User interaction
+I intend to build an interactive application where users can explore the model that I build and see what characteristics are associated with positive ratings for beers of each style.

 ### Data sources
 [Beeradvocate](https://www.beeradvocate.com/) has a large number of data on